JmsTng/ICS4_Culminating/proposal.md

 # Project Proposal
+## Problem
+Hospitals suffer from poor management of resources.

+## Background
+This software application will assist in managing hospital resources.
+This application is meant to be used by administrative staff only.

 ## Functionalities
 * hire/fire staff from hospital
 * update staff salary and patient list for doctors and nurses